Pet insurance is designed to cover unexpected illnesses or accidents.

 Waiting periods do still apply for new customers.

-In the first 14 days, you can't submit a claim for any illnesses or behavioural conditions.
+In the first 14 days, you can't claim for any illnesses and there's a 48-hour waiting period for accidents.

 We are the only company to offer cover like this for pre-existing conditions.